-Anytown Alabama is a social justice summer camp for teens started by the National Conference for Community and Justice (NCCJ) in 1989.
-The NCCJ is a human relations organization dedicated to fighting bias, bigotry and racism in America.
-The YWCA and NCCJ have been collaborating partners in bringing Anytown to the community since 2011.
+Anytown Alabama Teen Leadership Summit is a residential leadership summit that brings together a group of eighty high school students from across the Birmingham metro area and surrounding counties.
+Anytown Alabama was started by the National Conference for Community and Justice (NCCJ) in 1989.
+NCCJ is a human relations organization dedicated to fighting bias, bigotry and racism in America.
+The YWCA and NCCJ have been collaborating partners in bringing Anytown Alabama to the community since 2011.